 Should I contact a resident researcher at UNU-WIDER prior to submitting my application?

 A: At the application stage it is not necessary to contact a resident researcher.

-Q9: If my application is accepted, will I be assigned one of the resident researchers, whose work I am interested in, as a mentor at UNU-WIDER?
+If my application is accepted, will I be assigned a mentor at UNU-WIDER?

-A: If applying in September, you would be visiting UNU-WIDER for three months in the period of February-June of the following calendar year; if applying in March, you would be visiting the Institute for three months in the period of August-November of the same calendar year.
+A: If applying in September, you would be visiting UNU-WIDER for three months in the period of March-June of the following calendar year; if applying in March, you would be visiting the Institute for three months in the period of September-November of the same calendar year.

 A: Unfortunately, we are unable to give updates on the status of individual applications.
 All applicants will receive an email whether or not they have been selected.
 The selected candidates will be informed within four weeks of the closing deadline; candidates who have not been selected will be informed within two months of the closing deadline.
 Please make sure your email address in the application form is correct.